 Let’s get granular, and let’s get some transparency into the mix.
 MUSO’s Global Film & TV Piracy Insight Report 2016 is released this month, so let’s start there.
 Headline stats: 71bn visits to film & TV piracy content globally from Jan – Dec 2015.
 But a whopping 73% of this global piracy audience preferred to stream their infringing content, that’s over 57bn visits, three-quarters of the entire piracy audience.
 In the space of ten years, torrent usage has fallen from over 90% to below 20% (17.2%) in 2015.
 And in the space of that year alone, torrent usage fell by 18%.

-Piracy consumption via mobile devices remains low globally, but is starting to show huge variation country to country.
+Piracy consumption via mobile devices remains low globally but is starting to show huge variation country to country.
 We’re seeing large incoming first-time piracy audiences choosing ‘ripper’ piracy sites as their delivery preference – these are platforms which simultaneously stream and download a copy of infringing content from UGC sites like YouTube.

-But highlighting an even greater segmentation across the total piracy audiences is the data we’re seeing at country level.
+But highlighting an even greater segmentation across the total piracy audiences is the data we’re seeing at a country level.
 Piracy trend data is such a strong trend indicator, piracy audiences are mostly early adopters across a broad range of demographics, millennials preferring to stream or download content, Gen Xer’s opting for a wider range of piracy delivery options, so we’re able to draw clear parallels between country-level piracy trends and local infostructure, and the development of that specific content market.
 Often, the trends, and the behaviours we see and shape are repeated for legal content offers, or the launch of a new OTT service, for instance.

 Piracy audiences are on their own journey, and figuring out global piracy trends helps rights owners’ best position themselves to engage and reconnect with them.
-Country-specific trends again provide more detail, and more direction.
+Country-specific trends again provide more detail and more direction.
 US Hispanic audiences?
 Only use web streaming piracy.
 Torrent site visits?
 Still massive in parts of Europe.
 Is streaming piracy or download piracy emerging as a preference in less developed economies like India or parts of South America?
 It’s a mixed picture.

-Delivery method and country level trends are just the start, but ultimately, any successful strategy to affect the behavior and ultimately meet the demands of this highly specific, but fast-growing audience segment should lead from a highly focused approach.
+Delivery method and country level trends are just the start, but ultimately, any successful strategy to affect the behaviour and ultimately meet the demands of this highly specific, but fast-growing audience segment should lead from a highly focused approach.

 Data doesn’t change anything, and we’re not solving the piracy conundrum today.
 Anti-piracy should still be a central part of any major digital strategy in 2016.
 But let’s take a moment to acknowledge that there’s more, so much more to gain from a closer understanding.
 Anti-piracy is just the first step.
 The end goal is a bigger, more engaged and happier audience.
 Let’s start by making this the summer for getting to know your piracy audience.